Dazhi building collapse: Background

-Development Project
+Development project

 KingTai Construction was founded in 1979 and listed on the Taiwan Stock Exchange under ticker 2538 in November 1996.
 The company is active in the Taipei and New Taipei markets.
 After nearby residents raised safety concerns, the Department of Urban Development of Taipei City dispatched a letter on July 6, 2023, stating that a site inspection revealed “no immediate threat to public safety ... construction may proceed and will not be subject to further review.”
 Yu Ji-xue, director of the Taipei Construction Management Office, explained that when residents complained, the site excavation had not yet begun—only diaphragm wall work was in progress—and that on-site inspectors had found no obvious issues, though he did not rule out the possibility of error in that assessment.

-The Affected Residence
+Affected residence

 The building at Lane 1, Alley 94, Dazhi Street, Zhongshan District, Taipei, is an apartment complex over 30–40 years old.
 Early signs of structural problems appeared in early 2023 or March.
 Residents repeatedly reported issues to the developers—KingTai Construction and St. Defu Construction—but neither company assumed responsibility.
 In April and May, residents appealed to Taipei City Government.
 The July 6 letter again concluded no construction-related damage.
 City councillors Chen Yi-jun and Wang Shih-chien received complaints in July; KingTai responded by patching cracks with cement, but the situation worsened.